Board of Directors & Management

 Members of the Executive Committee

 He was appointed CEO of the Rhodia Group in 2003 and Chairman & CEO in 2008.
 After the merger with Solvay, he became member of the Executive Committee in September 2011 and CEO in 2012.
+Jean-Pierre Clamadieu has been appointed Chairman of Engie in May 2018 and will leave Solvay on March 1, 2019 - date on which Ilham Kadri will take her role as CEO.

 He holds a degree in engineering awarded by the Ecole Nationale Supérieure des Mines de Paris.
 Jean-Pierre Clamadieu also holds seats on the Boards of Directors of Faurecia and Axa.